gavin-robey/fractal_visualizer/instructions/README-4.1.md

 *   Tag commits at the end of select phases of the SDP:
     0. Tag `A4.1-analyzed` on the commit at the end of **Phase 1: System Analysis**
+        *   Submission should include:
+            *   Work finished on Software Development Plan phases 0 and 1, including relevant updates to `Plan-4.1.md`
+            *   `Signature.md` updated
-    1. Tag `A4.1-designed` on the commit at the end of **Phase 2: Design** (you've written pseudocode, first draft of the user's manual and UML class diagram)
+    1. Tag `A4.1-designed` on the commit at the end of **Phase 2: Design**
+        *   Submission should include:
+            *   Work finished on Software Development Plan through phase 2, including pseudocode and relevant updates to `Plan-4.1.md`
+            *   `Signature.md` updated
+            *   First draft of `Manual.md` describes the expected final product
+            *   `Phase-2-UML` is created and matches your currently planned approach
     2. Tag `A4.1-implemented` on the commit at the end of **Phase 3: Implementation**
+        *   Submission should include:
+            *   Work finished on Software Development Plan through phase 3, including relevant updates to `Plan-4.1.md`
+                *   We do *not* require Phase 3 to be filled out in `Plan-4.1.md`, but you may want to document notable events that happen during implementation (such as removing an unnecessary function/class)
+                *   DO NOT COPY SOURCE CODE INTO PHASE 3 OF THE PLAN FILE *unless* it is directly relevant to a notable event you document
+            *   Majority of source code is implemented
+            *   `Signature.md` updated
+            *   Updated draft of `Manual.md` describes the current product in detail
+            *   `Phase-2-UML` is updated to match your current source code
-    3. Tag `A4.1-tested` on the commit at the end of **Phase 4: Testing & Debugging** (you've finished your unit tests)
+    3. Tag `A4.1-tested` on the commit at the end of **Phase 4: Testing & Debugging**
+        *   Submission should include:
+            *   Work finished on Software Development Plan through phase 4, including relevant updates to `Plan-4.1.md`
+            *   All unit tests should be completed, non-trivial, and passing
+            *   Necessary updates and fixes to source code are applied
+            *   `Signature.md` updated
     4. Tag the final commit of this sprint `A4.1-deployed`.
-        *   Mind the capitalization and spelling of your tags!
+        *   Submission should include:
+            *   Updated `README-4.1.md` with notes for your grader, if necessary
+            *   Finalized `Signature.md` and `Plan-4.1.md` files
+            *   Updated `Manual.md` file to match the final product
+            *   Finalized `Phase-2-UML` that matches your final implementation
 *   Push tags to GitLab before the due date
     *   Mind the capitalization and spelling of your tags!
+    *   `$ git push origin master A4.1-analyzed A4.1-designed A4.1-implemented A4.1-tested A4.1-deployed`
 *   You can give one commit many tags
     *   For example, if you complete multiple phases in one commit, apply all relevant tags
+    *   **IMPORTANT:** Having many different commits and having your tags on different commits will make it easier for your grader to know if work was properly done at the expected times
 *   These tags don't necessarily need to be in the above order, but all should be present
     *   Likewise, it is okay to change files after its phase is over; you don't need to move the tags when this happens
+    *   We recommend following the above order, as it is the order your project *should* be created in

 ## Requirements